LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 Uhm, you have another painting without a bastidor at the show, titled "I Look Better Than Him In White", which seems to be your abstract work in the show, at least in contrast to the other works.
 A political semi-abstract work, I should say.

-It's got figures in it, what looks like a rough, abstract rendition of four main shapes—a rendition of Obama from a famous Obama portrait at the left, a quick painting of Le Corbusier's Villa Savoye, a quick painting of half of that Mussolini building called Palazzo della Civiltà Italiana, and then of what could be Mussolini himself.
+It's got figures in it, what looks like a rough, abstract rendition of four main shapes—a rendition of Obama from a famous Obama portrait on the left, a quick painting of Le Corbusier's Villa Savoye, a quick painting of half of that Mussolini building called Palazzo della Civiltà Italiana, and then of what could be Mussolini himself.
 In the background there are color fields.
 I can see colors from the Italian flag, including the yellow from previous Italian flags, but it's really unclear.

 JSV: You're right.
 I wanted to have those Italian flag colors come out from beneath, but not exclusively as Italian-flags-referencing.
 In fact, the colors might even come out as more African than Italian.
 But, then again, there may be some context that can be extracted from that, including the fact that Mussolini wanted to conquer more of Africa.
 Remember Italy's Ministry of the Colonies?

-But, aesthetically, the colors are there to provide a living background for white, the splotches of white that actually made shapes: the shape of the sitting black man (Obama) in white suit at the left, the Le Corbusier and Mussolini buildings, and Mussolini in white.
+But, aesthetically, the colors are there to provide a living background for white, the splotches of white that actually made shapes: the shape of the sitting black man (Obama) in white suit on the left, the Le Corbusier and Mussolini buildings, and Mussolini in white.
 And in its totality it's a commentary on the elitist utopia behind the color white advanced by James Abbott McNeill Whistler and later on by the Fascist utopia around that non-color as advanced by Le Corbusier and Mussolini.

 MA: Why is it not in a bastidor?